picocms/Pico/upgrade.md

 Usually you don't have to consider anything special when upgrading a existing Pico 0.8 or 0.9 installation to Pico 1.0.
 You basically can follow the regular [upgrade instructions][UpgradeInstructions] as if we updated the `MINOR` version.

 1. Create a backup of your Pico installation.
 You will need the files later!
-2. Empty your installation directory and [install Pico just ordinary][InstallInstructions].
+2. Empty your installation directory and [install Pico ordinarily][InstallInstructions].
 3. Copy the `config.php` from your backup to `config/config.php`.
 You don't have to change anything in this file.
 4. Copy the `content` folder from your backup to Pico's installation directory.
-As a optional step, you can (but aren't required to) make your content files compatible to Pico's new routing system.
+As a optional step, you can (but aren't required to) make your content files compatible with Pico's new routing system.
 You'll find detailed instructions on how to do this in the ["Routing system" section](#routing-system) below.
 5. If applicable, also copy the folder of your custom theme within the `themes` directory of your backup to the `themes` folder of your Pico installation.
-Again you can (but aren't required to) make your theme compatible to Pico's new routing system.
+Again you can (but aren't required to) make your theme compatible with Pico's new routing system.
 6. Provided that you're using plugins, also copy all of your plugins from the `plugins` directory.
-Don't copy the `plugins/pico_plugin.php` - this is no real plugin, but Pico's old dummy plugin.
+Don't copy the `plugins/pico_plugin.php` - this is not a real plugin, but Pico's old dummy plugin.

 Pico 1.0 introduces a brand new routing system that is now compatible to any webserver.
 Even URL rewriting became optional.
 If you don't use the `.htaccess` file provided by Pico, you must update your rewriting rules to let the webserver rewrite internal links correctly.
 URLs like `http://example.com/pico/sub/page` must now be rewritten to `/pico/?sub/page`.
 Please refer to Pico's [`.htaccess` file][RewriteFile] and the [corresponding section in the docs][RewriteDocs].